 To obtain CME credit for the 2020 Ali Massumi Cardiac Arrhythmia Symposium, Texas Heart Institute Journal section, you must:

 Carefully read the CME-designated articles marked with a ★ in this issue of the Journal.

-Complete a brief evaluation.
+Complete a brief evaluation at the same link.

-For assistance or feedback on this activity, please contact the Texas Heart Institute Office of CME by telephone (832-355-9100) or by e-mail (email@example.com).
+For assistance or feedback on this activity, please contact the Texas Heart Institute Office of CME by telephone (832-355-9100) or by email (firstname.lastname@example.org).